mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/developer-functions/index.md

 - To play a macro, select it from the Macros list and click Play.
 Alternatively, you can play a macro by pressing the shortcut key sequence; the Macro dialog box must be closed.
 - To stop a macro that is playing, press `CTRL+ESC`.

----

 ## FIA Upload

 System Monitor includes a utility for verifying that the code in the ECU meets FIA requirements.
 The utility is a separate program that runs outside System Monitor.
-It is installed with System Monitor in the same location as the System Monitor files (see Installation).
+It is installed with System Monitor in the same location as the System Monitor files.

 For more information on using the FIA Upload utility, please contact Technical Support and ask for the Working Practice Document “Uploading Code and Data for FIA Software Checks” TWPD0066.

-See Also: Developer Functions